The Federal Trade Commission

 The Commission enforces a variety of other consumer protection statutes and Trade Regulation Rules that apply to specific marketing practices or types of claims such as:

-The FTC has also issued numerous Guides that set forth how the agency will interpret Section 5 with respect to specific types of claims, such as “green claims,” “Made in USA,” and “endorsements and testimonials”.
+The FTC has also issued numerous guides that set forth how the agency will interpret Section 5 with respect to specific types of claims, such as environmental marketing claims, online disclosures, deceptive pricing, bait advertising, and endorsements and testimonials.

 The FTC and other federal agencies

 In addition, the FTC and the Consumer Financial Protection Bureau (CFPB) share jurisdiction over various financial services and practices.
-There are numerous federal statutes that regulate the provision of consumer financial services, including:
+There are numerous federal statutes that regulate the provision of consumer financial services, including the following.

-The FTC similarly shares jurisdiction with the Food and Drug Administration (FDA) over food, over the counter drugs and cosmetics.
-Under a long-standing memorandum of understanding, the FDA exerts primary jurisdiction over the labelling of foods, cosmetics and over the counter drugs, while the FTC has primary jurisdiction over the advertising of such products.
+The FTC similarly shares jurisdiction with the Food and Drug Administration (FDA) over food, over-the-counter drugs, dietary supplements, and cosmetics.
+Under a long-standing memorandum of understanding, the FDA exerts primary jurisdiction over the labelling of foods, cosmetics and over-the-counter drugs, while the FTC has primary jurisdiction over the advertising of such products.
 The two agencies also share jurisdiction over the advertising and labelling of tobacco products.

 Other federal agencies regulate more narrow industry segments.
-These include the Federal Communications Commission, the Department of Transportation, the Postal Service and the Bureau of Alcohol, Tobacco and Firearms.
+These include the Federal Communications Commission (FCC), the Department of Transportation (DoT), the Environmental Protection Agency (EPA), the Postal Service and the Bureau of Alcohol, Tobacco and Firearms.